 Neshoba County General Hospital & Nursing Home Board Members:

-Roger Owen, Trustee on the Board of Trustees of Neshoba County General Hospital - Nursing Home, has been a member of the Board for 8 years representing District 1.
-His current term will expire in January, 2015.
-Mr. Owen is an agent for State Farm Insurance and owns Roger Owen Insurance Company in Philadelphia
+Dale Joyner, Trustee on the Board of Trustees of Neshoba County General Hospital - Nursing Home, has been a member of the Board since January 2020 representing District 1.
+His current term will expire in January, 2025.
+Before retiring Mr. Joyner was Emergency Medical Services (EMS) Director for the Neshoba County Ambulance Enterprise for 25 years.

 Member District Two- Jo Helen Daly

-Jo Helen Daly, Secretary of the Board of Trustees of Neshoba County General Hospital - Nursing Home, has been a member of the Board for 15 years representing District 2.
-Her current term will expire in January, 2016.
+Jo Helen Daly, Chairman of the Board of Trustees of Neshoba County General Hospital - Nursing Home, has been a member of the Board for 18 years representing District 2.
+Her current term will expire in January, 2021.
+Mrs. Daly is employed with Prince Oil Company and recently retired from the MSU - Extension Service - Neshoba County.

 Member District Three- Kenneth Posey

-Mr. Posey was appointed to serve as a member of the Board representing District 3.
+Mr. Posey, Vice-Chairman of the Board of Trustees was appointed to serve as a member of the Board representing District 3.
 His current term will expire in January, 2022.
 Mr. Posey was previously the hospital administrator of Jasper General Hospital of Bay Springs, MS, and has been in hospital administration for over 50 years.

 Member District Four- Oliver Jolly

-Oliver Jolly, Chairman of the Board of Trustees of Neshoba County General Hospital - Nursing Home has been a member of the Board for 11 years representing District 4.
-His current term expires January, 2018.
+Oliver Jolly, Member of the Board of Trustees of Neshoba County General Hospital - Nursing Home has been a member of the Board for 16 years representing District 4.
+His current term expires January, 2023.
 Mr. Jolly is employed with the Family Violence and Victim Services as a licensed counselor.

 Member District Five- Jean T. Brazzle

-Jean T. Brazzle, Trustee on the Board of Trustees of Neshoba County General Hospital - Nursing Home, was appointed in 2011 to a term ending in 2019.
+Jean T. Brazzle, Secretary of the Board of Trustees of Neshoba County General Hospital - Nursing Home, was appointed in 2011 to a term ending in 2024.
+Ms. Brazzle retired from Central Electric Power Association in 2010.

 Administrator/CEO: Lee McCall